Quantum random access memory with transmon-controlled phonon routing

 Quantum random access memory (QRAM) promises simultaneous data queries at multiple memory locations, with data retrieved in coherent superpositions, essential for achieving quantum speedup in many quantum algorithms.
 We introduce a transmon-controlled phonon router and propose a QRAM implementation by connecting these routers in a tree-like architecture.
 The router controls the motion of itinerant surface acoustic wave phonons based on the state of the control transmon, implementing the core functionality of conditional routing for QRAM.
 Our QRAM design is compact, supports fast routing operations, and avoids frequency crowding.
 Additionally, we propose a hybrid dual-rail encoding method to detect dominant loss errors without additional hardware, a versatile approach applicable to other QRAM platforms.
 Our estimates indicate that the proposed QRAM platform can achieve high heralding rates using current device parameters, with heralding fidelity primarily limited by transmon dephasing.

 \emph{Introduction}\textemdash The ability to store and manipulate information is fundamental to computing devices.
 In classical computers, random access memory (RAM) provides flexible access to data stored in an array of memory cells.
 Similarly, quantum random access memory (QRAM) enables simultaneous retrieval of data in a coherent superposition at different memory locations~\cite{giovannetti2008a}, key to implementations of the quantum oracles used in many quantum algorithms, including searching~\cite{grover1996}, solving linear systems~\cite{harrow2009}, quantum machine learning~\cite{biamonte2017,ciliberto2018,lloyd2013,kerenidis2017,kerenidis2020} and quantum chemistry~\cite{cao2019,bauer2020,babbush2018}.
-More precisely, given an address $j$ as input, classical RAM retrieves the data $D_j$ stored at the $j$th memory location.
-In contrast, QRAM can query multiple addresses, mapping the output bus register from $\ket{0}_b$ to a superposition $\ket{D_j}_b$ conditioned on the state $\ket{j}_a$ of the input address register:
+More precisely, given an n-bit string $j$ as input address, classical RAM retrieves the data bit $D_j=0$ or 1 stored at the $j$th memory location.
+In contrast, QRAM can query multiple addresses, mapping the output bus register from $\ket{0}_b$ to $\ket{D_j}_b$ conditioned on the state $\ket{j}_a$ of the input address register as $\sum_{j=1}^N \alpha_j \ket{j}_a \ket{0}_b \xrightarrow{\text{QRAM}} \sum_{j=1}^N \alpha_j \ket{j}_a \ket{D_j}_b$, where $N=2^n$ is the memory size, and $\{\ket{j}_a\} = \{\ket{00...0},...,\ket{11...1}\}$ are the basis states of the $n$ address qubits $\opa_k,k=0,...,n-1$.